kstenerud/streamux/streamux-specification.md

 ### Message Flight

-While a peer is awaiting a response from the other peer, the ID of that message is considered "in-flight", and cannot be re-used in other messages until the cycle is complete (responded to or cancel-acked).
+While a peer is awaiting a response from the other peer, the ID of that message is considered "in-flight", and cannot be re-used in other messages until the cycle is complete (responded to or cancel-acknowledged).
 However, not all requests require a response.
 If a particular request doesn't require a response, it may be returned to the ID pool immediately.

-Peers must agree about which requests require (or don't require) a response in your protocol, either through outside agreement, or encoded into the message payload somewhere in a protocol-dependent manner.
+Peers must agree about which requests don't require a response in your protocol, either through outside agreement, or encoded into the message payload somewhere in a protocol-dependent manner.

 Note: If a request does not require a reply, it cannot be [canceled](#cancel-message).
 Choose carefully which message types will require no reply in your protocol.